nzeemin/robotron-dotmatrix-font/README.md

 Most of the symbols are from Robotron СМ6329.01М printer ROM (ASCII and Cyrillic).
 Some symbols are from Robotron K6313 printer ROM (Latin1 symbols).

-Currently the font contains 185 glyphs:
+Currently the font contains 193 glyphs:
  - ASCII
- - Cyrillic letters (but capital Ё has no dots)
+ - Cyrillic letters to cover Russian alphabet (but capital Ё has no dots)
  - some Latin1 symbols

 I used a simple C++ program to decode symbols, and another program (see RobotronFontGen folder) to produce an SVG font.
 Online converter used to convert the SVG font to WOFF.